Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Relaxed and flux-limited solutions

 then $u$ is a $A$-flux-limited sub-solution at $(t_0,0)$. \item Given $t_0 \in (0,T)$, if $u$ is lower semi-continuous super-solution of \eqref{eq::gr2} and if for any test function $\varphi$ touching $u$ from below at $(t_0,0)$ satisfying \eqref{eq::gr4}, we have

-then $u$ is a $A$-flux-limited super-solution at $(t_0,0)$. \end{enumerate} \end{theo} \begin{rem} Theorem~\ref{th::gr1} exhibits sufficient conditions for sub- and super-solutions of \eqref{eq::gr2} to be flux-limited solutions.
-These conditions are also clearly necessary.
+then $u$ is a $A$-flux-limited super-solution at $(t_0,0)$. \end{enumerate} \end{theo} \begin{rem} Theorem~\ref{th::gr1} exhibits (necessary and) sufficient conditions for sub- and super-solutions of \eqref{eq::gr2} to be flux-limited solutions.
 After proving Theorem \ref{th::gr1}, we realized that this result shares some similarities with the way of checking the entropy condition at the junction for conservation law equations associated to bell-shaped fluxes.
-Indead it is known that it is sufficient to check the entropy condition only with one particular stationary solution of the Riemann solver (see \cite{BKT,akr,AC}). \end{rem} In order to prove this result, the two following technical lemmas are needed. \begin{lem}[Super-solution property for the critical slope on each branch] Let $u:(0,T)\times J \to \R$ be a lower semi-continous super-solution of \eqref{eq::gr2}.
-Let $\phi$ be a test function touching $u$ from below at some point $(t_0,0)$ with $t_0\in (0,T)$.
-For each $i=1,\dots, N$, let us consider
+Indeed it is known that it is sufficient to check the entropy condition only with one particular stationary solution of the Riemann solver (see \cite{BKT,akr,AC}). \end{rem} \begin{counterex} The set of test functions can be reduced to a single one for flux-limited sub-solution only if the ``weak continuity'' condition~\eqref{eq:weak-cont} is imposed.
+Indeed, if this condition is not satisfied, then the conclusion is false.
+Consider for instance Hamiltonians reaching their minimum at $p_i^0=0$ and such that $A_0=0$ and consider $A \ge A_0 =0$ such that $A T<1$ and consider